glires/TrimLx/README.md

     triml [tab_width] [input.tsv]

 ## Description
 The TrimLx programme trims each character string in a tab-delimited text file to fit the tab stop.
 If a character string, which should not contain any tab characters, is equal to or longer than the tab stop, only (tab_stop - 2) characters from the beginning are printed and then a sharp character is added.
-The output is printed onto the standard output, which is usually pipelined to less -S -x tab_stop.
+The output is printed onto the standard output, which is then pipelined to less -S -x tab_stop.
 A sh script, triml, is also provided.
-This is the command general users type to execute TrimLx with the less command.
+This is the command general users type to execute TrimLx and the less command.

 ## Options
-    -h  Print usage
-    -x  Set the width or the length of the tab stop (default: 8)
+No options are supported, but the first command argument can be an integer value to specify the tab-stop length.
+The default value is 8.

 ## Usage
     $ triml foo.tsv